SINTEF/os-digital-shepherd/README.md

 ## About RESIST

-The **RESIST project** (EU Horizon Europe) develops adaptive governance tools and technologies to help European regions respond to climate challenges.
+The **RESIST project** develops adaptive governance tools and technologies to help European regions respond to climate challenges.
 This Digital Shepherd UI is part of the digital twin ecosystem for climate risk assessment.

+The **RESIST project** is funded by EU Horizon Europe, Grant agreement ID: 101093968.

 **More info**: [resist-project.eu](https://resist-project.eu)